guilhermag/lc-movie-review-api/markdown/english/business-rules.md

       - Reaching a score of 1000 poins.
       - Getting turned into a moderator by another moderator.
     - Can do everything that a ADVANCED does.
+    - Can edit any comment, including of other users.
+    - Can edit any review, including of other users.
     - Can mark or unmark a comment as repeated.
+    - Can delete a review.
     - Can delete a comment.

 [Link to the main document.](../../README.md)